melissamonk-NOAA/Vermilion_2021/doc/north.md

   and the CV in length at age 30 with a linear ramp in length-at-age  (CV for old males was fixed at 0.07)

-Stock-recruit parameters
+**Stock-recruit parameters**
 * $log(R_0)$ controlling equilibrium recruitment
-- Recruitment deviations parameters covering the range
+* Recruitment deviations parameters covering the range
   1970-2020
   representing the "main" period modeled as a zero-centered deviation vector

-Index parameters
+***Index parameters**
-- 1 extra standard deviation parameters
+* 1 extra standard deviation parameter
-for indices

-Selectivity parameters
+for the PR dockside index of abundance

+**Selectivity parameters**
-- 39 selectivity parameters, of which
+* 39 selectivity parameters, of which
 16 represented changes over time

 ## Fixed parameters
+The following parameters were fixed in the base model:
-- $h$ controlling the steepness of the stock-recruit relationship
+* $h$ controlling the steepness of the stock-recruit relationship
-- Selectivity parameters estimated at the bounds during model exploration were fixed in the pre-STAR model
+* Selectivity parameters estimated at the bounds during model exploration

 ## Growth Estimation

-The northern California base model estimated reasonable growth parameters for k and lengths at age 0 and age 30.
+The northern California base model estimated reasonable growth parameters for $k$ and lengths at age 0 and age 30.
 Internal estimates of growth were estimated directly for both females and males, and not as an offset.
 An offset for male growth was explored, but the CV of length at $L_{age=30}$ was estimated around 2-3%.
-When the male CV was fixed to female CV, the assessment model shrunk the CV of females at $L_{age=30}$, which the STAT did not find reasonable.
+When the male CV was fixed to equal the female CV, the assessment model shrunk the CV of females at $L_{age=30}$, which the STAT did not find reasonable.
 Therefore, the male CV at $L_{age=30}$ was fixed at the CV estimated for females of 0.07 (Figure \@ref(fig:fittedgrowth)).

 The direct estimation of male  $L_{age=0}=6.02$ cm was reasonable compared to female  $L_{age=0}=7.8$.
 While $k$ was estimated  larger for males (0.19) than females (0.15), female $L_{age=30}$  of 55 cm was larger than males at 49 cm.
 These results are consistent with other studies that have looked at sex-specific growth in vermilion rockfish.

 Estimates of the vonBertalanffy parameters transformed from the Schnute parameterization used by SS are below.
-In both parameterizations of the growth equation, the $k$ has the same definition.
+In both parameterizations of the growth equation, the $k$ parameter has the same definition.
 \begin{centering}

 Females $L_{\infty}$ = 55.8 cm; $k$ = 0.147; $t_0$ = -0.99